-Dr. James Mick is an assistant professor of music education at Ithaca College in upstate New York.
-He teaches courses in string pedagogy and rehearsal techniques, helps manage student teachers, supervises underclassman music education majors, and conducts the Ithaca College Sinfonietta, an all-campus full orchestra consisting primarily of non-music majors.
+Dr. James Mick is an associate professor of music education at Ithaca College in upstate New York.
+He teaches undergraduate and graduate courses in string pedagogy, orchestral rehearsal techniques, instrumental conducting, psychology of music teaching, and contemporary ensembles.

 A passionate music educator and ardent supporter of public school music programs, Dr. Mick is the immediate past-president of the New York American String Teachers Association and he frequently works with public school students of all ages and abilities.
 A popular guest conductor, he has been invited to work with students in a variety of settings ranging from individual school and all-district events to all-county and all-state honor festivals.
 Recent and upcoming all-state orchestra appearances include Alabama, Florida, Georgia, New York, Ohio, and Wyoming.

 In addition to his guest conducting appearances, Dr. Mick is the music director of the Rochester Philharmonic Youth Orchestra (RPYO) where he was recently named the 4th music director since the organization’s 1970 inception.
 The RPYO performs several concerts per year in various locations around the Rochester community including an annual side-by-side performance with the Rochester Philharmonic Orchestra at Eastman-Kodak Hall.
 In 2017, he led the RPYO in concert at the esteemed Carnegie Hall in New York City.
 Dr. Mick is also the past music director of the Ithaca Community Orchestra where he proudly worked with a diverse group of musicians who represented a wide range of ages and experiences.
 His primary conducting mentors are Alexander Jiménez and Germán Gutiérrez.